 Zyflo CR Side Effects

-Note: This document contains side effect information about zileuton.
-Some of the dosage forms listed on this page may not apply to the brand name Zyflo CR.
+Note: This page contains side effects data for the generic drug zileuton.
+It is possible that some of the dosage forms included below may not apply to the brand name Zyflo CR.

 For the Consumer